ddoherty03/fat_fin/README.md

 | 2022-09-15 |   2,000.00 |
 ```

 It returns a new CashFlow that narrows this CashFlow to the given period.
-All CashPoints before the beginning of the period are rolled up into a single CashPoint having a date of the beginning of the period and an amount that represents their value<sub>on</sub> that date.
+All CashPoints before the beginning of the period are rolled up into a single CashPoint having a date of the beginning of the period and an amount that represents their value\_on that date.
 All the CashPoints that fall within the period are retained and any CashPoints that are beyond the last date of the period are dropped.

-<a id="orgbe600bb"></a>
+<a id="org1662eed"></a>

 # Development